Fall Break Hours

 Mona Van Duyn

 Mona Van Duyn (1921-2004) was an award-winning poet, a highly respected editor, and an experienced teacher of younger writers.
-She was born in Waterloo, Iowa, and studied at the University of Northern Iowa where she earned a B.A. and at the University of Iowa where she received an M.A. in 1943.
-In that same year, Van Duyn married Jarvis Thurston, with whom she founded Perspective magazine in 1947; she edited the quarterly with Thurston until 1975.
+She was born in Waterloo, Iowa, and studied at the University of Northern Iowa, where she earned a BA, and at the University of Iowa, where she received an MA in 1943.
+That same year, Van Duyn married Jarvis Thurston, with whom she founded Perspective magazine in 1947; she edited the quarterly with Thurston until 1975.

-Van Duyn taught writing at several schools, including the University of Iowa, the University of Louisville, and at numerous writing workshops and conferences around the country.
-At Washington University in St. Louis, she taught in the School of Continuing & Professional Studies, the English Department, and in the Writing Program as a visiting Hurst professor in 1987.
+Van Duyn taught writing at several schools, including the University of Iowa and the University of Louisville, and at numerous writing workshops and conferences around the country.
+In 1987, she taught at Washington University in St. Louis in the School of Continuing & Professional Studies, the English Department, and the Writing Program as a visiting Hurst professor.

 Mona Van Duyn, posing beside her portrait by Herb Weitman.